 It has been mathematically proven that if two extremely skilled players engage in a game of Checkers together and make no mistakes, then the game ends in a tie.
 This may be underwhelming to some, but this ultimately means that the game of Checkers itself is perfectly balanced.
 This looks pretty obvious on a superficial level.
 Players have all of the same pieces and a perfectly mirrored setup.
 In other words, it is a perfectly symmetrical game.

 Except that one player gets to go first.
-Read the rest of this entry
+Continue reading “Checkers has been solved!”

 I am clearly coming off of a DuckTales Remastered high.
 What can I say?
 I liked the game.
 Classic level design and tight controls are what make games worth revisiting again and again.
 I am normally an advocate of new, original content, but solid games should always be revisited and kept in the public gaming consciousness.
 After all, these are the games that inspired today’s designers.
 Only by looking back can we really, truly see what makes games great.

 So, I want more.
-Here are some games, in no particular order, that deserve to be remastered: Read the rest of this entry
+Here are some games, in no particular order, that deserve to be remastered: Continue reading “Let’s Bring ’em Back: Games deserving of the remastered treatment”

 It seems to me that DuckTales Remastered doesn’t even need a full review.
 If you have a PS3, Wii-U (which sounds appropriate, given the property) or Steam, you should have this game.
 If you have a 360, you should get this game when it’s released in a month.
 It’s one of the best short platforming games out there.
-Read the rest of this entry
+Continue reading “DuckTales: Remastered – Woo-oo!”

 X-Men is one of the most popular beat-em-up games to have ever existed in the arcade.
 It helps that the game featured one of the most well known comic book teams and was often housed in arcade cabinets allowing 6-player simultaneous gameplay, but a bad game wouldn’t have managed to muster the staying power this game had.
 Actually, I should say has, as the game continued on in the minds of players who encountered it in the early 90’s.
 When perfect translations of arcade games starting finding their way onto home consoles, X-Men was one of the ones people were most eager to see.